-The CLI works with an independent third-party to convene an implementation advisory system to the CLI.
-This facilitator gathers a group of stakeholders on a regular basis to provide input to the City on CLI implementation and programs.
-These stakeholders - the Climate Legacy Roundtable - represent multiple existing advisory bodies to the City, including the:
+The Mayor's CLI proposes an independent third-party to convene an advisory system to the CLI.
+This facilitator will gather a group of stakeholders on a regular basis to advise the City on CLI investments and programs.
+These stakeholders will represent multiple existing advisory bodies to the City, including the: